andrew/ultimate-awesome/README.md

 - [awesome-userland](https://github.com/lassik/awesome-userland) - Links pertaining to userland tools.
 - [awesome-bittensor](https://github.com/learnbittensor/awesome-bittensor) - A extensive list of all the awesome things around Bittensor.
 - [awesome-article-and-blog](https://github.com/lebrancconvas/awesome-article-and-blog) - Curated List of the great artcles and blogs about various topics like Computer Science, Art & Media, etc. .
-- [awesome-documentation](https://github.com/lebrancconvas/awesome-documentation) - Curated List of Documentations and Repositories for Tools, Libraries, Frameworks using in various fields of Software Development and Computer Science related.
 - [blockchain-security-awesome](https://github.com/lengyun123456/blockchain-security-awesome) - A curated list of awesome things related to blockchain security.
 - [awesome-starter](https://github.com/levensailor/awesome-starter) - 🏄 A collection of packages, boilerplates, and starting points for beginner programmers.
 - [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
 It also includes helpful papers for those who are just starting to learn about the legged system.